Hajival/AdGuard/README.md

 # AdGuard-Home-Whitelist ✅

-A strict curated whitelist for AdGuard Home with a focus on maintaining privacy and security.
+A strict curated whitelist for [AdGuard Home](https://adguard.com/en/adguard-home/overview.html) with a focus on enforcing privacy and security.

-It also helps avoid ads, trackers and malware, and blocks tracking and telemetry wherever possible.
+It also helps avoid ads, trackers and malware, and blocks tracking and telemetry whenever possible, by default.

-It's a great starting point for people who wish to run AdGuard Home in a strict whitelisting manner.
+__It's a great starting point for people who wish to run AdGuard Home in a strict whitelisting manner.__

-ℹ Please learn AdGuard Home's interface before using this list.
+ℹ Please learn [AdGuard Home's interface](https://github.com/AdguardTeam/AdGuardHome/wiki) before using this list.

 _AdGuard-Home-Whitelist © 2021 - hl2guide_